It's our 40th Birthday! Take a look at our birthday offers page here

 Mountain Huts

 Staying in mountain huts in Switzerland allows you to escape the crowds and immerse yourself in pristine high-altitude locations.
 These rustic lodgings exude a sense of isolation and tranquillity.
-While the accommodation may be basic, the welcoming hut keepers and the camaraderie with fellow hikers create a unique and communal atmosphere.
+While the accommodation may be basic, the welcoming hosts and camaraderie with fellow hikers create a unique and communal atmosphere.
 Waking up to panoramic mountain views and sharing tales of the trail over a hearty meal make mountain huts an integral part of the Swiss Alpine adventure.

 Alternatives to Walking in Switzerland